enhance-dev/enhance-image/readme.md

 A comma separated list of source size descriptors, plus a fallback value.
 Each source size descriptor contains a media condition followed by a space and a source size value.
 The fallback value should not contain a media condition.
 The browser will use this attribute to determine which of your generated images to use for the current media condition.

-For example, the value `(min-width: 40em) 1200px, 800px` will propose that for viewports of at least 40em wide, an image with a width of at 1200px is preferred; for all other viewports, an image with a width of 800px is preferred.
+For example, the value `(min-width: 40em) 1200px, 800px` will propose that for viewports of at least 40em wide, an image with a width of at least 1200px is preferred; for all other viewports, an image with a width of at least 800px is preferred.

+There are a few caveats to keep in mind when using the `sizes` attribute:

+- The first matching media condition that matches the viewport will be used, and all others will be ignored.
+Therefore, if using `min-width` media queries, these should be written in descending order, e.g. `(min-width: 72em) 1000px, (min-width: 48em) 500px`. `max-width` media queries should be written in ascending order.
+- The viewport’s pixel density also factors into the browser’s image selection process.
+For high density displays, the browser may select a larger image than specified in the `sizes` array if the specified size would not be of a sufficient size to display in high quality for a given viewport and display.
-Note that the widths given for source size values cannot be specified as a percent.
+- The widths given for source size values cannot be specified as a percent.
 They can, however, be specified as font relative units (`rem`, `em`, etc.), absolute units (`px`), or the `vw` unit.

 For further details, see [MDN’s documentation on the `sizes` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/sizes), or their [documentation of the `img` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img).

-The default value is `100vw`, which will propose that the browser choose an image size that will best fit the full width of the current viewport.
+The default value for the `sizes` attribute is `100vw`, which will propose that the browser choose an image size that will best fit the full width of the current viewport.

 #### `width` and `height` (optional)